tomwolfe/metamorphic-core/CONTRIBUTING.md

     *   Probability of Non-Regression
     *   Probability of Test Success
     *   Code Style Compliance Probability
-    *   Ethical Policy Compliance Probability
+    *   Probability of Ethical Policy Compliance Probability
     *   Probability of Security Soundness

 3.  **For each dimension, assign a probability percentage grade (0-100%) and provide actionable feedback (as if you were giving feedback to a developer, focusing on concrete steps to improve the grade).**